myreceiptt/nota-markdown/archived-oioi/2025/12/20251209-bgc-iblooming-presentation.md

 ### **Q: Is ALPHA a token?**

-ALPHA is non-transferable rights unit; not for trading.
+ALPHA is a non-transferable rights unit; not for trading.

 ### **Q: Does this change BGC’s USD payouts?**